1901 Michigan Wolverines football team: Accolades

 At the end of the 1901 season, team captain Hugh White wrote: "The fall of 1901 will go down in the history of Michigan athletics, not only as the most successful football season the University has ever had, but also as establishing the most wonderful and unique record in the history of the game."
 A summary of the accomplishments of the 1901 Michigan team written by Yost was published in the 1902 University of Michigan yearbook under the title "Yost's Soliloquy," originally printed in a Detroit newspaper.
 The accomplishments of the 1901 team, wrote Yost, included "the highest number of points ever rolled up in a season by a recognized team."
 The punting of Everett Sweeley was also an important element in Michigan's success in 1901.
 Sweeley was regarded by Yost as "the best punter in the country."
 Ten men, all but the center, carried the ball in turns.
 Yost highlighted that Michigan ran 219 plays in the Iowa game, compared to 149 run by Harvard in the Harvard–Yale game of 1901.
 The fast pace of Michigan's play on offense earned Yost the nickname "Hurry Up."
 Yost described the 1901 team as a speedy group "composed of muscular, wiry men who had no superfluous weight."

 Michigan's line was strong on defense.
 The fullback was called upon to make a tackle only once in the entire season.
 In the final three games of the season, Michigan's defense allowed only seven first downs.
 Four of Michigan's opponents (Albion, Case, Beloit, and Indiana) never had possession of the ball in Michigan's territory.
 Only Northwestern and Buffalo moved the ball inside Michigan's 30-yard line, and those two instances came on penalties against Michigan for forward passes.
 Only one player was taken out of a game for injury, and he returned to practice the Monday after the Saturday game.

 Personnel

-Depth chart

-The following chart provides a visual depiction of Michigan's lineup during the 1901 season with games started at the position reflected in parenthesis.
-The chart mimics Yost's short punt formation while on offense, with the quarterback under center.